kbengine/kbengine.github.com/docs/documentations/onlinedebugging.md

 * Enter watcher tab, where you can monitor the status of various runtime server.

-For details, please see: [GuiConsole]
+For details, please see: [GUIConsole]

 <img class="screenshots-img" src="{{ site.baseurl }}/assets/img/screenshots/guiconsole_debug.jpg">